 - A combination of the above

-An informal debt agreement can be arranged through a professional case manager who will negotiate the terms on your behalf.
-As soon as an informal debt agreement is in place, your creditors must stop all recovery actin, so the harassing communication will come to an end.
-The best part about an informal debt agreement is that it is not monitored by any government body and therefore is not marked on your credit file like a formal debt agreement is.
-You won’t be listed on the National Personal Insolvency Index, making this the perfect solution for business owners, tradesmen and professionals who may be restricted regarding employment whilst bound by a formal agreement or Bankruptcy.
+A Case Manager will arrange an Informal Debt Agreement by negotiating the terms on your behalf.
+As soon as an Informal Debt Agreement is in place, your creditors must stop all recovery action, meaning the harassing communication will come to an end.
+The best part about an Informal Debt Agreement is that it is not marked on your credit file like a formal Part IX (9) Debt Agreement is.
+You also won’t be listed on the National Personal Insolvency Index.
+This is, therefore, a better solution for business owners, tradesmen and professionals who may be restricted regarding employment whilst bound by a formal agreement or Bankruptcy.

-A debt agreement is a binding agreement under Part IX of the Bankruptcy Act 1966 between you and your creditors.
+A Debt Agreement is a binding agreement under Part IX of the Bankruptcy Act 1966 between you and your creditors.
 A satisfactory amount is agreed on, which is the amount to be repaid under the Debt Agreement.
-Proposing a Debt Agreement is similar to declaring bankruptcy, but you aren’t subject to many of the restrictions declaring bankruptcy has.
-A debt agreement is an option to assist you with unmanageable debt and is an alternative to bankruptcy.
-Debtors are released from most of their debts when they complete all payments and obligations under the agreement.
+Proposing a Debt Agreement is similar to declaring bankruptcy, but you are not subject to as many of the restrictions bankruptcy has.
+A Debt Agreement is an option to assist you with unmanageable debt and is an alternative to bankruptcy.
+Debtors are released from the agreement and debts once they have completed all payments and obligations.

 Is Debt Consolidation a Good Idea?

 So is debt consolidation a good idea for you?
-That is for you to decide based on your own circumstance.
-There are a number of debt relief solutions available if Debt Consolidation is not for you.
-If you aren’t sure about your options or want more information, call Debt Rescue for a no obligation chat on 1800 00 3328.
+Debt Consolidation is based on individual circumstances, and there are a range of other debt relief solutions available if Debt Consolidation is not for you.
+If you are unsure about your options or want more information, call Debt Rescue to speak with a Case Manager on 1800 00 3328.